dqops/dqo/docs/checks/column/strings/string-valid-currency-code-percent.md

 **string valid currency code percent** checks

 **Description**
-Column level check that ensures that there are no more than a maximum percentage of rows with a valid currency code strings in a monitored column.
+Column level check that ensures that the percentage of valid currency code strings in the monitored column does not fall below set thresholds.

 ___

 ## **string valid currency code percent**

 **Check description**
-Verifies that the percentage of valid currency code in a column does not exceed the minimum accepted percentage.
+Verifies that the percentage of valid currency code in a column does not fall below the minimum accepted percentage.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|